splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-advanced-config.rst

 .. meta::
     :description: Learn how to customize your deployment of automatic discovery in a Kubernetes environment.

-Learn how to customize Splunk zero config auto instrumentation for advanced scenarios.
+Learn how to customize Splunk automatic discovery and configuration for advanced scenarios.

 Through advanced customization, you can achieve the following tasks: